 Cytochrome P450 3A4 Interaction

-- The concomitant use of IONSYS with all cytochrome P450 3A4 inhibitors may result in an increase in fentanyl plasma concentrations, which could increase or prolong adverse drug effects and may cause potentially fatal respiratory depression.
+The concomitant use of IONSYS® with all cytochrome P450 3A4 inhibitors may result in an increase in fentanyl plasma concentrations, which could increase or prolong adverse drug reactions and may cause potentially fatal respiratory depression.
 In addition, discontinuation of a concomitantly used cytochrome P450 3A4 inducer may result in an increase in fentanyl plasma concentration.
-Monitor patients receiving IONSYS and any CYP3A4 inhibitor or inducer.
+Monitor patients receiving IONSYS® and any CYP3A4 inhibitor or inducer.

 - Significant respiratory depression

-- Known or suspected paralytic ileus and GI obstruction
+- Known or suspected gastrointestinal obstruction, including paralytic ileus

 Warnings and Precautions

-- Risk of Injury During MRI: IONSYS contains metal parts and must be removed and properly disposed of before a Magnetic Resonance Imaging (MRI) procedure.
-Monitor any patients wearing IONSYS with inadvertent exposure to an MRI for signs of central nervous system and respiratory depression.
+- Risk of Injury During MRI: IONSYS® contains metal parts and must be removed before an MRI.
+Monitor patients with inadvertent MRI exposure while wearing IONSYS® for signs of central nervous system and respiratory depression.

-- Risk of IONSYS Use During Other Procedures or Near Certain Equipment: Use of IONSYS during cardioversion, defibrillation, X-ray, CT, or diathermy can damage IONSYS and should be removed and properly disposed of before these procedures.
-Avoid contact with synthetic materials (such as carpeted flooring) to reduce the possibility of electrostatic discharge and damage to IONSYS.
-Avoid exposing IONSYS to electronic security systems to reduce the possibility of damage to IONSYS.
-Use of IONSYS near communications equipment (e.g., base stations for radio telephones and land mobile radios, amateur radio, AM and FM radio broadcast and TV broadcast radio) and Radio Frequency Identification (RFID) transmitters can damage IONSYS.
-If exposure to the above procedures, electronic security systems, electrostatic discharge, communications equipment, or RFID transmitters occurs, and if IONSYS does not appear to function normally, remove IONSYS and replace with a new IONSYS.
+- Risk of Use During Other Procedures or Near Certain Equipment: Remove IONSYS® before cardioversion, defibrillation, X-ray, CT, or diathermy.
+Avoid contact with synthetic materials (such as carpeted flooring).
+Avoid exposing IONSYS® to electronic security systems.
+Use of IONSYS® near communications equipment and RFID transmitters can damage IONSYS®.
+If exposure occurs and IONSYS® does not appear to function normally, remove and replace with a new IONSYS®.

-- Topical Skin Reactions: Topical skin reactions may occur with use of IONSYS and are typically limited to the site application area.
-If a severe skin reaction is observed, remove IONSYS and discontinue further use.
+- Topical Skin Reactions: Topical skin reactions may occur with use of IONSYS® and are typically limited to the site application area.
+Remove IONSYS® and discontinue further use if a severe skin reaction is observed.

-- Bradycardia: IONSYS may produce bradycardia in some patients.
-Monitor patients with bradyarrhythmias closely for changes in heart rate, particularly when initiating therapy with IONSYS.
+- Bradycardia: IONSYS® may produce bradycardia in some patients.
+Closely monitor patients with bradyarrhythmias for changes in heart rate, particularly when initiating therapy.

-Most common (frequency ≥2%) adverse reactions are headache, hypotension, nausea, vomiting, anemia, dizziness, application site reaction-erythema, pruritus, and urinary retention.
+Most common adverse reactions (frequency ≥2%) were headache, hypotension, nausea, vomiting, anemia, dizziness, application site reaction-erythema, pruritus, and urinary retention.